appaya-projects/appaya-cli/readme.md

 appaya style component "My Component"

 # will create 'my-custom.behavior.ts' in `behaviors` folder,
-# with class that extends from 'AjaxFormBehavior'
+# with class that extends 'AjaxFormBehavior'
 # also adding class to 'Behaviors' list.
 appaya behavior "My Custom" AjaxFormBehavior